robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

-# Chapter 4: Advanced Structuring and Execution
+# 4 Advanced Structuring and Execution

 As a Robot Framework automation project expands, the increasing number of tests|tasks adds complexity to the project.
 This chapter explores advanced structuring and execution techniques to effectively manage this complexity and control the execution flow.